FlameGame¶

 will happen until it is resumed.

-While the game is paused, it is possible to advanced it frame by frame using the stepEngine
+While the game is paused, it is possible to advance it frame by frame using the stepEngine

-It might not be much useful in the final game, but can be very helpful in inspecting game state step
+method.
+It might not be very useful in the final game, but it can be very helpful for inspecting

 Backgrounding¶